orbisgis/h2gis/docs/dev/ST_AddPoint.md

 ### Description
 Returns a new `GEOMETRY` based on an existing one, with a specific `POINT` as a new vertex.
 A `tolerance` could be set to snap the POINT to the GEOMETRY.
 A default distance 10E-6 is used to snap the input `POINT`.
+In case which the tolerance intersect several segments, the vertex who are return is the closest and first.

 ### Examples